capnslipp/awesome_dump/README.md

     rails>

 ### IRB integration ###
-To use awesome_print as default formatter in irb and Rails console add the following lines into your ~/.irbrc file:
+To use awesome_dump as default formatter in irb and Rails console add the following lines into your ~/.irbrc file:

 	require "rubygems"
-	require "ap"
+	require "ad"
 	IRB::Irb.class_eval do
 	  def output_value
-	    ap @context.last_value
+	    ad @context.last_value
 	  end
 	end

 ### Logger Convenience Method ###
-awesome_print adds an ap method to the Logger and ActiveSupport::BufferedLogger classes, allowing you to call:
+awesome_dump adds an ad method to the Logger and ActiveSupport::BufferedLogger classes, allowing you to call:

-    logger.ap object
+    logger.ad object

 By default, this logs at the :debug level.
 You can override that globally with